kubecost/docs/network-allocation.md

 ### Feature Limitations

 * Today this feature is supported on Unix-based images with conntrack
-* Actively tested against GCP and AWS to date, with Azure in progress
+* Actively tested against GCP, AWS, and Azure to date
+* Daemonsets have shared IP addresses on certain clusters